-Address today's global challenges in your classroom with lesson plans focused on current events including the refugee crisis and contemporary antisemitism.
+Address today's global challenges with lesson plans focused on current events including the refugee crisis and contemporary antisemitism.

 In the second step of the Facing History Scope and Sequence, students examine the ways that humans so often create “in” groups and “out” groups and the consequences of creating those groups.
 Who are “we”?
 Who are “they”?
 The answers to these questions can have profound consequences, because they define who belongs and who does not.